Steinbeck-Lab/cheminformatics-microservice/docs/installation.md

 2. Use `cd` to navigate into the cloned project directory.

 3. You will find a docker-compose.yml file in the project.
-If you dont have a docker-compose.yaml file use the following template.
+If you don't have a docker-compose.yaml file uses the following template.

 ```yaml
 version: "3.8"